Saturday, October 22, 2011

 There are 26 metropolitan areas in Major League Baseball -- including 4 that each have 2 teams, including New York.
 The chances of your area making it to the World Series is not good.
 Even if you live within the realm of the Yankees, your odds of making it are less than 50-50.
 You're almost assured of at least reaching the Playoffs, but the Yankees have reached the World Series just once in the last 8 years.
 Fans in some other areas would gladly take such a pace.

-It was always played in the first week of October, and Crystal remembers, "World Series meant you had to wear a sweater.
+It was always played in the 1st week of October, and Crystal remembers, "World Series meant you had to wear a sweater.
 We used to call it 'World Series weather.'"

 1977: October 18.

 1972 and 1975: October 22.

 1981, due to the mid-season strike: October 28.

 Due to the addition of another round of Playoffs, the whims of Commissioner Bud Selig and the Fox television executives, and once due to the 9/11 attacks, we have now seen World Series games on Halloween, and even in November.

 And it gets colder for these games.
 Sometimes.
 A sweater is no longer enough.
 Sometimes even a light jacket is no longer enough, if you're lucky enough to have the money and the connections to snag World Series tickets.